acmutd/hackportal/docs/set-up.md

 ```

 Fill in the corresponding environment variables using the appropriate images from the Firebase Console.
 Next, find the cloud messaging server token under the “Cloud Mesaging” tab.
 It can be found under the project credentials and is named “Server key”.
+Update the corresponding environment variable.

 ![Cloud Messaging](./images/set-up-3.png)
 ![Server key](./images/set-up-4.png)